tryterra/TerraSwift/README.md

 TerraClient.getAthlete()
 ```

-## Unauthorize
+## Deauthorize

-To unauthorize a user, please follow our Deauthentication Endpoint on the [Docs](https://docs.tryterra.co/authentication-flow).
+To deauthorize a user, please follow our Deauthentication Endpoint on the [Docs](https://docs.tryterra.co/authentication-flow).
 In addition to this, please also set the client instance to `nil`:

 ```swift